 Don’t Prune Your Garden in the Fall

-Last week we got you all excited about raking your yard (right?!), so this week we’re going to remind you to put the brakes on your fall garden maintenance before you end up hurting your garden.
+We are counting days from the new season of Fall, so this week we’re going to remind you to put the brakes on your fall garden maintenance before you end up hurting your garden.
 Once you’re done raking you may feel compelled to keep the momentum going and decide to prune your garden one last time before the frost.
 STOP!
 Put down the pruning shears.
-Despite all your instincts, and everything you’ve been told fall is NOT the time to prune your garden.
+Despite all your instincts, and everything you’ve been told fall is not the time to prune your garden.

 So, leave your garden alone in the fall.
-Keep raking those leaves and making that mulch, but you have our permission to leave the rest of the garden to get it’s beauty sleep until spring rolls around.
+Do keep raking those leaves and making that mulch, but you have our permission to leave the rest of the garden to get it’s beauty sleep until spring rolls around.